 GEMS was registered on 1 January 2005 specifically to meet the healthcare needs of Government Employees.
-We offer five excellent healthcare benefit options: Sapphire, Beryl, Ruby, Emerald and Onyx.
+We offer five excellent healthcare benefit options: Sapphire, Beryl, Ruby, Emerald Value, Emerald and Onyx.
 Our goal is to help public service employees and their families to get the best possible healthcare at the most affordable rate.

 The beginning of GEMS was a historic moment when in 2002, Cabinet approved a framework policy on a restricted (closed) medical scheme for further development by an interdepartmental working group (departments of Public Service and Administration, National Treasury, Health, Education, Correctional Services and SAPS).
 The approved framework policy centered on the principles of equity, efficiency and differentiation:

 Cabinet gave the development and implementation of GEMS intense consideration, relying on substantial research and data analyses.
 The implementation of GEMS is a positive step that positions government as an employer of choice that truly cares for the health and wellbeing of its employees.

 On 3 November 2004 after careful consideration of the findings of a detailed feasibility study conducted in the same year, Cabinet approved that the Department of Public Service continue to work on the:

 The implementation of GEMS fulfils government's policy objectives regarding the restructuring of available medical cover.
 GEMS achieves the promotion of equitable access to comprehensive and affordable healthcare benefits by all public service employees and provides lower income earners with greater access to this benefit.
 The implementation of GEMS also sets an example to other employers by demonstrating that innovative medical benefits can be made available to all employees.